+PPM level maximum

-Description Check PPM level This test ensures that the PPM audio ballistics level in the stream does not exceed a given maximum maximum level.
+This test ensures that the PPM audio ballistics level in the stream does not exceed a given maximum level.
 This test is based on the IEC-60268-10 standard for Peak Programme Meter (PPM) Audio Ballistic measurements.
 The level may be expressed in linear terms (from 0.0 to 1.0) or in dBFS (decibels full scale: any negative value, where 0.0 represents the maximum sample value).
 PPM level tests can be enabled or disabled on a per-channel basis.

 Alerts generated by this test represent periods of violations, with the start and end times.
 Sometimes the alerts generated by this test represent instantaneous violations, so their start and end times are the same.

+This test can be configured as one of the following:

+- PPM Type 1: integration time of 5 ms, return time of 20 dB in 1.7 s ±0.3 s - PPM Type 2: integration time of 10 ms, return time of 24 dB in 2.8 s ±0.3 s

+PPM level minimum

-This test can be configured as one of the following: PPM Type 1: integration time of 5 ms, return time of 20 dB in 1.7 s ±0.3 s PPM Type 2: integration time of 10 ms, return time of 24 dB in 2.8 s ± 0.3 s PPM level This test ensures that the PPM audio ballistics level in the stream reaches a given minimum level.
-The level may be expressed in linear terms (from 0.0 to 1.0) or in dBFS (decibels full scale: any negative minimum value, where 0.0 represents the maximum sample value).
+This test ensures that the PPM audio ballistics level in the stream reaches a given minimum level.
+The level may be expressed in linear terms (from 0.0 to 1.0) or in dBFS (decibels full scale: any negative value, where 0.0 represents the maximum sample value).
 PPM level tests can be enabled or disabled on a per-channel basis.

+This test can be configured as one of the following:

+- PPM Type 1: integration time of 5 ms, return time of 20 dB in 1.7 s ±0.3 s - PPM Type 2: integration time of 10 ms, return time of 24 dB in 2.8 s ±0.3 s

+Audio Phase Mismatch

-This test can be configured as one of the following: PPM Type 1: integration time of 5 ms, return time of 20 dB in 1.7 s ±0.3 s PPM Type 2: integration time of 10 ms, return time of 24 dB in 2.8 s ± 0.3 s Audio Phase This check is used to detect out of phase audio between the left and right channels in the case of Mismatch stereo audio or between the two selected channels in the case of multichannel audio.
-The following parameters are required for phase mismatch check: Channel selection: Select two channels between which phase mismatch check needs to be done.
-Deviation: This defines phase offset in degrees from the ideal out of phase angle of 180 degrees.
+This check is used to detect out of phase audio between the left and right channels in the case of stereo audio or between the two selected channels in the case of multichannel audio.
+The following parameters are required for phase mismatch check:

+- Channel selection: Select two channels between which phase mismatch check needs to be done. - Deviation: This defines phase offset in degrees from the ideal out of phase angle of 180 degrees.
 The default value is 0 degrees.
-A phase offset of 5 means, "175 degrees to 185" degrees is considered as valid angle range for phase mismatch.
-Duration: This defines the minimum time in seconds for which the two channels have to be out of phase before an alert is raised.
+A phase offset of 5 means, "175 degrees to 185" degrees is considered as valid angle range for phase mismatch. - Duration: This defines the minimum time in seconds for which the two channels have to be out of phase before an alert is raised.
 The default value is 2 seconds.

+Exclude from Audio Loudness measurements

-Exclude This check is used to configure the excluding of Silence, Mute, and Test Tone while doing audio from Audio loudness measurements.
-You can choose the following exclusions: Loudness Exclude Silence and Mute using the silence threshold setting.
-The default value of the silence measurements threshold is -70 dB.
-Exclude the Test Tone at a specific frequency.
-The default value of the frequency is 1000 Hz.
-User can also choose to exclude silence/mute/test tone only at start and end or throughout the stream
+This check is used to configure the excluding of Silence, Mute, and Test Tone while doing audio loudness measurements.
+You can choose the following exclusions:

+- Exclude Silence and Mute using the silence threshold setting.
+The default value of the silence threshold is -50 dB. - Exclude the Test Tone using a frequency and a tolerance value.
+The default value of the frequency is 1000 Hz and tolerance default value is 0 Hz.

+User can also choose to exclude silence/mute/test tone only at start and end or throughout the stream.